 Oscars host Jimmy Kimmel is no stranger to taking shots at President Trump.

 The comedian has repeatedly made jokes -- and seriously criticized -- the president on his late night talk show, “Jimmy Kimmel Live!”
-He also hit Trump repeatedly last February when he hosted the 89th Academy Awards.
+He hit Trump repeatedly last February when he hosted the 89th Academy Awards.

 “Bad at math,” September 2017